gregdasney/docker_helm_k8s_example/ReadMe.md

 * Jenkins has a plugin called [Credentials Plugin](https://github.com/jenkinsci/credentials-plugin).
 * Terraform Cloud has [Variable Sets](https://learn.hashicorp.com/tutorials/terraform/cloud-multiple-variable-sets)

-All of these support the secure storage of credentials along with the ability to access them securely from the executing pipeline.
+All of these support the secure storage of secrets/credentials along with the ability to access them securely from the executing pipeline.
 I would make a selection based on what services/infrastructure are currently in use and make a recommendation based on what is already available.